Cromford Mill: History

 Following the invention of the flying shuttle for weaving cotton in 1733, the demand for spun cotton increased enormously in England.
 Machines for carding and spinning had already been developed but were inefficient.
 Spun cotton was also produced by means of the spinning jenny but was insufficiently strong to form the warp of a fabric, for which it was the practice to use linen thread, producing a type of cloth known as fustian.
 In 1769, Richard Arkwright patented a water frame to use the extra power of a water mill after he had set up a horse-powered mill in Nottingham.

-He chose the site at Cromford because it had year-round supply of warm water from the Cromford Sough which drained water from nearby Wirksworth lead mines, together with Bonsall Brook.
+He chose the site at Cromford because it had year-round supply of water from the Cromford Sough which drained water from nearby Wirksworth lead mines, together with Bonsall Brook.
 Here he built a five-storey mill, with the backing of Jedediah Strutt (whom he met in a Nottingham bank via Ichabod Wright), Samuel Need and John Smalley.
 Starting in 1772, he ran the mills day and night with two twelve-hour shifts.

 He started with 200 workers, more than the locality could provide, so he built housing for them nearby, one of the first manufacturers to do so.
 Most of the employees were women and children, the youngest being only seven years old.
 Later, the minimum age was raised to ten and the children were given six hours of education a week, so that they could do the record-keeping that their illiterate parents could not.

 A large part of the village was built to house the mill workers.
 Stuart Fisher states that these are now considered to be "the first factory housing development in the world".
 Employees were provided with shops, pubs, chapels and a school.